 “If you drop that crate, I will take you to the roof and drop you from it,” Max said as the worthless moving men made to do precisely that, as though the damned box was not clearly marked ‘fragile’ in precisely twelve places.

 They turned surly looks toward him but changed their minds about whatever they’d wanted to say, carefully setting the box down on the spot he’d marked before fleeing the room.
-Cowards.
-Huffing, Max went over to inspect the crate, but it seemed undamaged.
+Huffing, Max went over to inspect the crate, which thankfully seemed undamaged.
 When he gave it a jostle, nothing clinked or rattled in a way it shouldn’t.

 Satisfied, he returned to his spot in front of the cloth-draped desk and crossed his arms over his chest as he watched the movers bring in the rest of the laboratory crates and chests.
 When that was at last accomplished, he said, “Now you may begin on the rest of the rooms.
 Work from the upstairs down, and you had better not break anything.
 Am I clear?”

 “Yes, my lord,” the group of half a dozen men mumbled before scurrying off to get it done.